What is AfterCodecs?

 On the Video Codec drop-down menu, select H.264 Youtube Upload.
 This preset follows the recommended YouTube video specifications for bitrate, color and audio.
 Depending on your sequence’s resolution, framerate and other specs, AfterCodecs will automatically adjust export settings.
 The only parameter that you can change is the encoding speed, making the process a lot simpler.

-This slider affects compression optimisation, meaning lower render speeds will result in smaller files, and faster speeds will result in larger files.
+This slider affects compression optimization, meaning lower render speeds will result in smaller files, and faster speeds will result in larger files.
 Speeds of 7 or above should only be used for quick previews as they will produce lower quality files.

 You can also select your audio bitrate manually if you wish to do so.

 At the bottom of the Encoding tab, you will see a feature called Fast Start.
-This is an AfterCodecs feature that optimises your video for web streaming.
+This is an AfterCodecs feature that optimizes your video for web streaming.
 It will allow your video to start playing quicker online and it also means Youtube will process it faster, making it available sooner after uploading.
 It causes a slight increase in render time, but the time saved in Youtube processing more than makes up for it.

 Once you have selected your desired settings, click OK on the AfterCodecs menu.